EdwardsVO/gas-optimization-notes/README.md

 # Optimizing Gas Cost Notes 😎
 Gas is an unit of computation in the EVM that describe the fee to conduct a transaction based on its complexity.
 ## Notes
-This notes was taken from the [Advanced Solidity: Understanding and Optimizing Gas Costs](https://www.udemy.com/course/advanced-solidity-understanding-and-optimizing-gas-costs) made by Jeffrey Scholz
+This notes were taken from the [Advanced Solidity: Understanding and Optimizing Gas Costs](https://www.udemy.com/course/advanced-solidity-understanding-and-optimizing-gas-costs) made by Jeffrey Scholz
 ## In this notes you will see
 1. Overview
     - [Block Limits](https://github.com/EdwardsVO/gas-optimization-notes/blob/main/overview/notes.md#storage-slots)